meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zone-tutorial.md

 ## Automation Account

 Choose an automation account in which the Stack Sets will be placed.
-Setup these resources on the Automation Account, here expressed as CloudFormation Templates.
+Setup these resources inside the Automation Account.
+Have a look at the subsequent CloudFormation Templates for a reference.

 ### LZCFNStackSetAdministrationRole